wriley/DayZBanditAI/README.md

 DZAI is designed to be a simple, configurable, easy-to-install AI package.
 This AI package is MP-compatible and works out of the box with any supported DayZ map.
 Installation instructions are provided below.

-DZAI is also available as a "Lite" version.
+DZAI is also available as a simpler "Lite" version.
 More details can be found here: https://github.com/dayzai/DZAI-Lite

 Reminder: The latest stable build of DZAI is always located in the 'master' branch.
 The latest experimental build is located in a separate branch, usually labeled with a version number.
 These experimental builds have the latest improvements and bugfixes, but may also have new bugs that need to be fixed, so they are not guaranteed to be stable.

-Detailed documentation for the DZAI package is coming.
 Questions?
 Comments?
 Send me a PM on the Open DayZ forums at: http://opendayz.net/members/buttface.1178/ and I will help if I am able.

 Features
 ============